yoyowallet/django-idempotency-key/README.md

 from idempotency_key import status

 IDEMPOTENCY_KEY = {
-    # Specify the storage class to be used for idempotency keys
-    # If not specified then defaults to 'idempotency_key.storage.MemoryKeyStorage'
-    'STORAGE_CLASS': 'idempotency_key.storage.MemoryKeyStorage',

     # Specify the key encoder class to be used for idempotency keys.
     # If not specified then defaults to 'idempotency_key.encoders.BasicKeyEncoder'
     'ENCODER_CLASS': 'idempotency_key.encoders.BasicKeyEncoder',